Deviantcoin/Deviant-Miscellaneous/windows/Hot-MasterNode-workaround.md

 ## Do not forget!
 1. Enable [Windows firewall](/windows/windows-firewall.md)
-2. Unlock executables. (righ click on every deviant* executables, flag unlock checkbox)
+2. Unlock executables. (righ click on every deviant* executables in folder C:\Deviantcoin\dev-3.0.0.1-win64,then flag the "unlock" checkbox)

 ## Troubleshooting the configuration